 Her eyes remain closed and she still hasn’t moved a muscle apart from her lips.
 Beads of sweat are running down my face.
 Being a salty old dog I struggle to keep them from stinging my eyes.

 “What question?”
-I ask taking another step back from the bench.
+I ask backing away from the bench.